Sandruski/htn-planner/README.md

 2. In the `Domain` tab, click the `Parse` button to parse the selected domain file.
 Domain files are identified by the `.domain` extension and are located in the folder of the same name.

-A domain is a graph of constants, axioms, and methods representing the available actions.
+A domain is a graph of constants, axioms, and methods that represent the available actions.

 The `HTNDomainLexer` class is responsible for lexing the text of a domain file and the `HTNDomainParser` class is responsible for parsing the resulting tokens into an object of the `HTNDomainNode` class, which is the actual domain.